4 Best Shoe Stocks to Buy Right Now

 Nike (NYSE: NKE)

-The biggest concern for Nike in the short term is still fall-out from the COVID-19 pandemic.
+The biggest concern for Nike in the short term is fall-out from the COVID-19 pandemic.
 Nike weathered the pandemic in 2020 fairly well and only experienced a 4% decline in revenues.
-However, the pandemic is still raging in many countries where Nike produces the bulk of its shoes.
-In particular, it could lose 160 million pairs of shoes due to COVID-19 related factory closures in Vietnam.
+However, it now faces supply chain shortages due to COVID-19 related factory closures in Vietnam.
+Estimates put potential losses in production at 160 million pairs.

 I’ve written about Nike before in my Nike Stock Forecast so feel free to give this a read for a more in-depth review of the company behind The Swoosh.